weaveworks-experiments/flux-classic/site/overview.md

 ## Key concepts

 Weave Flux lets you define _services_.
 A service has an IP address and port.
-These service addresses are _floating addresses_; they don't correspond to any host.
+These service addresses are _floating addresses_ and they don't correspond to any host.
 When clients attempt to connect to one, the Flux daemon transparently forwards the connection to a service _instance_.
 Connections are load balanced over the available